-Moth Larvae in Bed (Bed Worms): How to Get Rid of Them
+Moth Larvae in Bed (Bed Worms)

 Can Moths Infest a Mattress?

 The most common worms that you might find crawling around in your bed are carpet beetle larvae and clothes moth larvae.
 The good news is that these are not particularly harmful to humans, except for the lost sleep.

 Some people are allergic and can react to the prickly hairs on carpet worms.
 If you have these types of larvae in your bed, you can be sure that you have an infestation of adults in other areas of your home.

 Carpet moths are the most common type of larvae that you might find crawling around in your bed.
 They are about 1/8 to ¼ inch long and have a cylindrical body.
 They might be striped in brown, black, and yellow, but some do not have stripes.
 They also have prickly hairs covering their body.

 The bad news is that carpet moths are highly destructive.
 They will eat fur, feather, leather, and wool.
 These moths also eat food crumbs and other dead insects.
 Carpet moths travel from room to room, searching for food.